 Who we are

-For over 40 years, MSP has been an innovator in changing lives by providing DC’s first hotline and first domestic violence shelter, and most recently, first Batterer Intervention group.
-As DC’s oldest domestic violence shelter, we have served as a cornerstone of the District’s response to this pressing public health issue since 1979, and our impact on DC’s community remains as strong as ever.
+For over 40 years, MSP has been an innovator in changing lives by providing DC’s first hotline and one of the first domestic violence shelters, and most recently, first Batterer Intervention group.
+As one of DC’s oldest domestic violence shelters, we have served as a cornerstone of the District’s response to this pressing public health issue since 1979, and our impact on DC’s community remains as strong as ever.

 Interested in our Programs & Services?
 Learn more

 1976 – The Women’s Legal Defense Fund (WLDF) launches its Taskforce on Abused Women together with the Junior League of Washington, WLDF starts the first domestic violence hotline for survivors of domestic violence in D.C.

 1979 – WLDF opens one of the first domestic violence shelters in D.C. with 15 beds, and subsequently moves to a 22-bed shelter in 1981

 1981 – WLDF gets incorporated as a nonprofit